 Tensing the Neck: Keep your head relaxed to avoid neck strain.

-Forgetting to Warm Up: Without a warm up the pose could cause annoyance or injury.
+Forgetting to Warm Up: Without a warm-up, the pose could cause annoyance or injury.

 Urdhva Dhanurasana and Mental Health